asc-community/MxEngine/README.md

 ImageManager::TakeScreenShot("images/viewport.png");
 ```
 ### Drawing debug primitives
-There are cases when you just want to display some 2D primitives to debug your game
+There are cases when you just want to display some 2D primitives to debug your game or check current object state
 ```cs
 auto debug = object->AddComponent<DebugDraw>();
 debug->RenderBoundingBox = true;